 I believe it is possible that Pickup’s clients find an adjustment that suits them.
 However, the mischief starts when reparative therapists generalize those experiences to gay people as a group.

 I am sure it obvious that I think Chambers is much more on the right track than Pickup.
-Although Exodus continues to refer to reparative therapists and there are member ministries that are quite reparative in their approach, I think a move toward ministry and honesty about what people can expect is valuable.
+Although Exodus continues to refer to reparative therapists and there are member ministries that are quite reparative in their approach, I think a move toward honesty about what people can expect is valuable.